r-pufky/payday2-secret/README.md

    `The four thieves guarded the innocent until they made their escape with the
     valuable bounty from the house of carbon.`

-1. But Wait - There’s More
+1. But Wait - There’s More!

    `From a well guarded transport the Four Thieves found out about a secret
     shipment containing a valuable weapon.`